 - 3 cups sliced strawberries (stems and hulls removed before slicing)

 - 1/2 cup sugar

-- Transfer cake to rack; cool 1 hour.
-Then chill at least 8 hours.
+- Transfer cake to rack; cool for 1 hour.
+Then chill for at least 8 hours.

-- Mix strawberries, sugar and vinegar in large bowl.
+- Mix strawberries, sugar, and vinegar in a large bowl.
 Let stand at room temperature until juices form, about 30 minutes.